pkck28/blackbox/docs/source/airfoil/cst.rst

     airfoil.addDV("lower", lowerBound=lb, upperBound=ub)

 Here, the upper and lower bound for ``lower`` and ``upper`` variable are +30% and -30% of the fitted CST coefficients.
-You can also remove a design varialbe using ``removeDV`` method.
+You can also remove a design variable using ``removeDV`` method.
 It takes only one input which is the name of the variable.

 Generating samples and accessing output
 ---------------------------------------